 You can take a break here and have a picnic lunch, get lunch at the Spruce Tree Terrace, or head to the Far View Terrace for a sandwich or iced coffee.
 In order to access the Wetherill Mesa part of the park, you’ll need to drive back through the Far View Area anyway.

-Part 3: Wetherill Mesa
+The Wetherill Mesa Area

 The Wetherill Mesa is accessed along a road west of the Far View Area.
 This road is only open May through September, and only to vehicles under 25 feet in length.
 This is the least visited part of the park, make sure not to miss it!